 The chief executive officer (CEO) of an audit firm, such as the chief director, and the person in charge of quality control (PICOQC) are required to exercise leadership in the design and operation of a system of quality control.
-However, this should not only be the individual responsibility of the CEO or PICOQC, but rather a corporate responsibility to be fulfilled by all the partners of an audit firm.
-Keeping this in mind, each partner of an audit firm should work together in an organized manner to improve the existing conditions.
+However, the improvement of the system of quality control should not only be an issue for the CEO or PICOQC, but rather a corporate responsibility to be fulfilled voluntarily by the partners and employees of an audit firm.
+It is important, through such organized improvements, to foster a climate that emphasizes the quality of audits.

 With regard to the management of audit firms, the "Principles for Effective Management of Audit Firms" (The Audit Firm Governance Code) was issued in March 2017.
-In light of the fact that some audit firms, particularly large-sized audit firms, are already establishing/strengthening a governance environment, the CPAAOB plans to continue examining whether or not the governance environment established and/or strengthened by each audit firm based on the Code is effective.
+In light of the fact that some audit firms, particularly large-sized audit firms, are already establishing a governance environment for ensuring and improving audit quality, the CPAAOB will continue examining whether or not the governance environment established and/or strengthened by each audit firm based on the Code is effective.